What is Intermittent Fasting?

 Electrolyte water (no added sugar)

-These drinks help you stay hydrated and reduce hunger without breaking the fast.
+These drinks help you stay hydrated and manage hunger without breaking your fast.

 What to Eat After Fasting